incubiq/osais_ai_ping/README.md

 docker push <your_repo>:ai_ping

 // on windows
-docker run -d --name ai_ping  --publish 5001:5000 yeepeekoo/my_images:ai_ping
+docker run -d --name ai_ping  --env-file docker_env_ping --publish 5001:5000 yeepeekoo/my_images:ai_ping

+the docker_env_ping must contain reference to the client owning this virtual AI, and settings for acting as a remote Virtual AI
+<
+CLIENT_TOKEN=<your client token>
+IS_LOCAL=False
+IS_VIRTUALAI=True
+>

 // on WLS => same (but GPU should work! => add param: --gpus all)

+// inspect it
+docker logs ai_ping